shuklasp10/concepts/React.md

 ```<Outlet />```

 - It is a placeholder component in parent component.
-- It decides where child compoent will render in parent component.
+- It decides where child component will render in parent component.
 - Used in parent component as a placeholder for nested route.
 - It creates a socket where child routes can be plugged to render their content.
 - In above example course will contain ```<Outlet />```